brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 ### Conclusion

 Because of the redux principle, we can make our application real-time in a matter of minutes.
-This was a great breakthrough for us and we look forward of teaching these principles in our ngbe workshop.
+We just have to make our backend push the correct redux actions, and dispatch them to the redux store.